GoogleCloudPlatform/community/tutorials/data-science-extraction/index.md

+---
-# Data extraction from audio and text
+title: Data extraction from audio and text
+description: TODO @jerjou.
+author: jerjou
+tags: Data Science
+date_published: 2017-05-10
+---
 Oftentimes, the raw data you've gathered is not in a form that is directly explorable using the data exploration tools at your disposal.
 Making it usable may require converting the format, extracting the information type you're